viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 >
 > - [**Automate air filtration with air quality sensors**](https://codelabs.viam.com/guide/air-quality/index.html?index=..%2F..index#0)

-This codelab provides a suggested outline and resources for instructors interested in delivering a hands-on workshop.
+This codelab provides a suggested delivery plan and resources for instructors interested in delivering a hands-on workshop.
 Take these resources, and make it your own!

 ### Workshop Overview

-- **Goal**: Introduce air quality monitoring concepts and build a simple monitoring system
+- **Goal**: Introduce sensors and actuators as concepts and build a simple air quality monitoring system
 - **Audience**: Beginner developers with basic programming and hardware skills
 - **Duration**: ~2-3 hours